coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    optional :token:`ident` is present, this assumption is introduced under the name :token:`ident`.
 Note that the body of the constant is lost for the user.

-   Again, non inferred implicit arguments and explicit holes are abstracted.
+   Again, non-inferred implicit arguments and explicit holes are abstracted.

 .. example::